mechboxes/mech/README.md

     --debug                          Show debug messages.

 Common commands:
         (list|ls)         lists all available boxes
-    init              initializes a new Mech environment by creating a Mechfile destroy           stops and deletes all traces of the Mech machine (up|start)        starts and provisions the Mech environment (down|stop|halt)  stops the Mech machine
+        init              initializes a new Mech environment by creating a Mechfile destroy           stops and deletes all traces of the instances (up|start)        starts instances (aka virtual machines)
+        (down|stop|halt)  stops the instances
-    suspend           suspends the machine
+        suspend           suspends the instances
-    pause             pauses the Mech machine
+        pause             pauses the instances
-    ssh               connects to machine via SSH
-    ssh-config        outputs OpenSSH valid configuration to connect to the machine scp               copies files to and from the machine via SCP ip                outputs ip of the Mech machine box               manages boxes: installation, removal, etc.
+        ssh               connects to an instance via SSH ssh-config        outputs OpenSSH valid configuration to connect to the instances scp               copies files to/from the machine via SCP ip                outputs ip of an instance
-    global-status     outputs status Mech environments for this user status            outputs status of the Mech machine ps                list running processes in Guest OS provision         provisions the Mech machine
+        box               manages boxes: add, list remove, etc. global-status     outputs status of all virutal machines on this host status            outputs status of the instances
+        ps                list running processes for an instance provision         provisions the Mech machine
         reload            restarts Mech machine, loads new Mechfile configuration resume            resume a paused/suspended Mech machine
-    snapshot          manages snapshots: saving, restoring, etc.
-    port              displays information about guest port mappings push              deploys code in this environment to a configured destination
+        snapshot          manages snapshots: save, list, remove, etc. port              displays information about guest port mappings

 For help on any individual command run `mech <command> -h`